What Is Wealth? 4 Types of Wealth

 What Is Time Wealth?

 As humans, we need that social interaction, so social wealth is critical.
 Now, let’s dive deep into answering the question, what is time wealth?
 Dean and Bud recently talked all about time wealth on America’s Wealth Management Show.
 Time is our scarcest commodity.
 It’s something that we’re all granted the same amount of each day, but tomorrow isn’t guaranteed for anyone.
 So, take the time to do the things that you love doing.
 Taking advantage of every moment is critical.

 “I played soccer and coached soccer with my children who are now in their 40s.
 And now they’re coaching soccer for my grandkids.
 I try to get to the games, but they play so many games.
 I wouldn’t have a life if I went to every game.
 My wife and I have to pick and choose from time to time.” – Bud Kasper

-When Dean thinks of time wealth, I think about not waiting too long to do the things I want to do.
+When Dean thinks of time wealth, he thinks about not waiting too long to do the things I want to do.
 Far too often, he’ll see people put off things for too long.
 But in reality, they could be five years out from retirement and he can show them that even if they didn’t save another dollar, they’re going to be in good shape.

 “Take the money that you have been saving and start doing some of the things later in life.
 Start doing those things today.
 Don’t put them off.” – Dean Barber

 Thirteen months ago, Bud’s mother passed away at 94.
 Bud had some guilt because she was in another location and he couldn’t spend as much time with her at the end of her life.
 A lot of us will have those kind of struggles at some point in our lives.
 It’s unfortunate, but it highlights the importance of time wealth.